Steve Davis (executive): Reputation

 According to Adam Green, a longtime friend, Davis's "former Washington, D.C. apartment looked like a start-up, with a ping pong table and beverage machine to delight guests."
 However, Green said that Davis later changed from a "fun outside-the-box thinker" to a "blind servant" of Elon Musk.
 Jared Birchall remarked, "If Elon asked Steve to jump out of a window, he would do it."
 Musk himself told a group at Mar-a-Lago that nobody in the world was better than Davis at dismantling organizations, while acknowledging that he might not be the right person to build them.
 "Steve is like chemo," Musk said.
 "A little chemo can save your life; a lot of chemo could kill you."
 While numerous photos of Davis exist related to his "fun" enterprises in DC like the yogurt shop, after he became more deeply involved with Musk, he has attempted to stay out of public view, having mostly avoided having his picture taken.

 Personal life

 Davis is married to Nicole Hollander.
-She worked with him at Twitter, and is working with him at DOGE.
+She worked with him at Twitter, and was working with him at DOGE.
 They have one child.

 Davis is an advisor to the Atlas Society that promotes the philosophy of Ayn Rand.
 In July 2012, he made a 45-minute presentation at the Atlas Summit on SpaceX and the future of space flight.